o2sh/onefetch/README.md

 ### Windows

-Clone the repository and build with `cargo build --release`.
-Add the resulting binary to your $PATH.
+Clone the repository and install with `cargo install --path /path/of/onefetch/repo`.

 ## Usage